Home

 Vipassana is one of India’s oldest techniques of meditation, first taught 2,500 years ago.
 It is a practical method of self-awareness that allows one to face the tensions and problems of daily life in a calm and balanced way. | To learn Vipassana Meditation one needs to develop one’s own experience during a residential 10-day course. | Find out about the prerequisites and how to apply for a Vipassana course. |

-- NYVA organizes two non-center 10-day courses in Fishkill, NY a year (May/June & August/September).
+- NYVA organizes two non-center 10-day courses in Fishkill, NY a year (May/June).

 - There are over 200 centers worldwide, which offer courses in Vipassana Meditation, as taught by S.N.
 Goenka and his assistant teachers in the tradition of Sayagyi U Ba Khin.
 International Vipassana Website has a worldwide map showing meditation centers and non-center locations where courses are held.